shengxintu/rankICC/README.md

 # rankICC
-An R package for estimating rank-based intraclass correlation for clustered Data
+An R package for estimating rank intraclass correlation for clustered Data